CaterinaBi/aicore-web-scraping-pipeline/README.md

 Once a page has been scraped, the scraper moves to the bottom of it and clicks on the 'next page' botton. `try-except` syntax is used to ensure that the programme doesn't crash when there is no more 'next page' button.
 The condition in the while-loop ensures that the code is only run and tested only on the first two pages for now.

 Meaningful messages are printed throughout at this stage.
-Additionally, the program utilises numerous `time.sleep(2)` methods to make sure the website does not recognise it as a bot and block our IP address.
-All methods are set as private because they are only accessed within the Scraper() class.
+Additionally, the program utilises numerous `time.sleep(2)` methods to make sure the website does not recognise it as a bot and blocks our IP address.
 ## Milestone 4: Retreive data from details page

 In this milestone, I created a method called `extract_the_data_into_a_dictionary()` which loops through the `all_properties_links` list and creates dictionaries that map pre-determined keys (labels) to values extracted from a link.
 The dictionaries are then systematically appended to the end of the `properties_dict_list` list.
 The dictionaries have the structure thet follows: